yojimboking/jimbocore/_articles/Configure Exocore for Personal Use.md

 The profile picture that appears on the left sidebar is located at `assets/img/pfp.png`, you can replace this file with any .png.
 Note that it will be resized into a square.
 If you want to use a .jpg, navigate to `/exocore/data/user.yml`, open it in a text editor, and change the filename for `profile_pic:` to whatever your file is called.

+## Change your Social Media Card Image
+The social media card that appears when your site is linked on social media sites like Twitter, Facebook, etc. is located at `assets/img/pfp.png`, you can replace this file with any .png.
+Note that a dimension of 1200x800 or more is recommended.
+If you want to use a .jpg, navigate to `/config.yml`, open it in a text editor, and change the filename for `image:` to whatever your file is called.

 ## Change your Site's Title and URL
 Navigate to ```/_config.yml``` to change the Title and URL of your exocore.
 All other settings can be left as is.